csswizardry/csswizardry.github.com/_posts/2015-06-11-subtleties-with-self-chained-classes.md

 ---
 layout: post
-title: "Subtleties with Self Chained Classes"
+title: "Subtleties with Self-Chained Classes"
 date: 2015-06-11 15:54:28
 categories: Web Development
 meta: "A brief note on some of the subtleties and oddities when chaining classes